25 Next Steps To Take After Your Degree

 If you’re passionate about business, you should start attending some business events.

 Technology has also made growing your online network much easier.
 There are professional platforms all around and I am certain that you must have signed up for a couple of them.
 You can also meet and connect to professionals in your field online.

 A higher percentage of undergraduates spend their time building their profiles on social media.
 While that is okay as an undergraduate, you might need to reconsider your priorities now that you have graduated.

-You have to work on your profile to represent yourself very well.
+Work on your profile to represent yourself very well.
 Most recruiters now use professional profiles to screen candidates and it’s a shame most job seekers don’t make it past this level.

 Once you have your profile up-to-date and appealing, you should also contribute positively to the platforms.
-For instance, you should have relevant conversations, comment and contribute, write or share valuable articles.
+For instance, you should have relevant conversations, comment and contribute, and write or share valuable articles.